antongolub/git-root/README.md

 ```shell
 git rev-parse --show-toplevel
 ```
-It makes sense to use this tool only if `git` executable or `child_process.exec` are not available for some (security?) reasons.
+However, if `git` executable or `child_process.exec` are not available for some (security?) reasons, it's  advisable to use tools like this one.
 Inspired by [pkg-dir](https://github.com/sindresorhus/pkg-dir).

 ## Features